Table of contents

 Company: A distinct legal entity that is regulated by the Australian Securities & Investments Commission (ASIC).

 Speaking to your accountant, solicitor or business advisor help you determine the right business structure, taking into consideration your access to finances and tax implications.

 What paperwork do you need to do to start a business?

 To start a business, you need to register your business and your business name with the Australian Taxation Office (ATO), get an Australian Business Number (ABN), register for Goods and Services Tax (GST) if applicable, and then obtain any licenses or permits your business type may require.

-Start selling with Square Reader for chip and contactless cards.
+Start selling with Square Reader.